-I need to travel – I’m a seeker, a wanderer, someone for whom travel comes naturally, as naturally as breathing… hence my tagline.
-But sometimes it also feels as a compulsion.
+I need to travel – I’m a seeker, a wanderer, someone for whom travel comes naturally, as naturally as breathing… Sometimes, though, it also feels like a compulsion.

 Travelling has always been a part of me; did my first long haul away from home when I was 21, and frack – did that trip change my life!
 And sometimes I might feel like sharing some of my craziness from that first, special trip.
 Oh, wait, I already did!
 All in all I’ve visited 37 countries, but have so many left to see…